qwErlam/OpenGL_task/README.md

 # OpenGL_task
 ## Decription
-Creating the window with the color #25854b.
+Creates the window with the color #25854b.
 When pressing lmb, red triangle will be created, which will follow cursor while lmb is pressed
 ## Prerequisites
 1. Linux: Kernel: 5.10.23-1-MANJARO
 2. GCC version: 10.2.0